Can Chinese Medicine “treat” diseases?

 - Conventional medical language is precise, descriptive, and pathogen-oriented.

 - Chinese Medicine uses a symbolic, metaphorical, and contextual language that focuses on processes and relationships.
+It uses, for example, phenomena observed in nature to describe and understand functional relationships within the body.

 Objective Measurement vs. Interpretative Assessment